Clerk Birth Records

 Under Michigan law, birth records are restricted documents, and a current valid, photo identification is required in order to establish eligibility to request and/or receive one (except for a birth record that is at least 100 years old).
 To protect you and the community from identity theft, we require a copy of the applicant's photo identification to be presented along with the application.
 Please see the Application form for identification requirements.

-Requesting a Birth Certificate by Mail
+Requesting a Birth Certificate On-line or by Mail

 - A photocopy of your valid state ID or Driver's License.
 (Please note, the record can only be mailed to the address on the eligible applicant's ID)